jdm/who-roots-the-rooters/dump.md

 two major parts:

 * The auto-generated `encode` methods ensure that SpiderMonkey's garbage collector can see all of the references between DOM objects.
-* The implementation of `Root<T>` and `JSRef<T>` guarantee that we can't use a DOM object from Rust without telling SpiderMonkey about our temporary reference.
+* The implementation of `Root<T>` and `JSRef<T>` guarantees that we can't use a DOM object from Rust without telling SpiderMonkey about our temporary reference.

 But there's a hole in this scheme.
 We could copy an unrooted pointer